islandbitcoin/lndg-startos/docs/instructions.md

-# Instructions for installing and maintaining LNDg
+# Instructions for LNDg

-You can login using the username and password "lndg-admin"
+You can login using the username "lndg-admin"
+Your admin password can be found on the properties page.

-# Detailed Instructions from LNDg
+# Detailed instructions and suggested steps from LNDg support

-LNDg First Steps
+## LNDg First Steps
 1 - Enable the channels that you want to get outbound liquidity to

 2 - For each enabled channel enter the inbound % that you want to push that channel down to.
 For example, if you want 90% on the local side of a channel then enter 10% in the iTarget%.
 You must hit enter after you type in the number for the change to become effective.